Residence permit

 • medical insurance.

-If you apply with your family, you must also provide a recent certificate of family status confirming the relationship between the investor and relatives.
+If applying with family, a recent certificate of family status confirming the relationship between the investor and relatives must also be provided.

-The complete list of necessary documents is provided by Immigrant Invest lawyers, according to legislation and your case.
+The complete list of necessary documents is provided by Immigrant Invest lawyers, according to legislation and investors' cases.
 The preparation of documents usually takes about two months.

 8